1. Home

 • Luggage that is lost, damaged, or stolen.
 Replacing clothes, belongings, or even toiletries can be surprisingly expensive.
 But travel insurance covers the cost of your belongings (to a specified limit) if something goes wrong.

 • Flight cancellations.
-Travel insurance can cover you if flights are cancelled, or delays cause you to miss other travel arrangements.
+Travel insurance can cover you if flights are cancelled, or delays cause you to miss other flights.
 This is especially handy for Caribbean destinations, which often require multiple flights.

 • Cancellation and curtailment.
 If your trip is cancelled or cut short due to unforeseen circumstances, your travel insurance will usually allow you to claim these costs back.